Croatia national under-21 football team

-The Croatia national under-21 football team represents Croatia in association football matches for players aged 21 or under.

-The team played its first match, a friendly against Hungary in Zagreb in 1992.
-Since that time, Croatia qualified for five UEFA European Under-21 Championship, namely 2000, 2004, 2019, 2021 and 2023.
+The Croatia national under-21 football team represents Croatia in international football matches for players 21 or under.
+It is governed by the Croatian Football Federation, the governing body for football in Croatia.
+It is a member of UEFA in Europe and FIFA in global competitions.
+The team's colours reference two national symbols: the Croatian checkerboard and the country's tricolour.
+They are colloquially referred to as the Mladi vatreni ('Young Blazers').
+So far, the Mladi vatreni qualified for five UEFA European Under-21 Championships, namely in 2000, 2004, 2019, 2021 and 2023.
 Croatia was unable to pass the group stage until the 2021 Euro when it was eliminated in the quarter-finals, its greatest accomplishment in the European competition so far.